epsseniyer/Discord-Token-Generator/README.md

-The revive of discord token generators with latest discord patches using tls client use capsolver for 90% unlock rate
+The revive of discord token generators with latest discord patches using tls client and use capsolver for 90% unlock rate

 # Features
 + Threading